List of Fullmetal Alchemist light novels

 The Fullmetal Alchemist light novels are based on the manga series of the same name by Hiromu Arakawa.
 Fullmetal Alchemist began serialization in Square Enix's monthly manga anthology Monthly Shonen Gangan its August 2001 issue and concluded in June 2010.
 Square Enix has published a series of six light novel adaptations based on the series, all written by Makoto Inoue with illustrations provided by Arakawa.
 The novels follow the Elric brothers on their continued quest for the Philosopher's Stone.
 The first novel of the series, Fullmetal Alchemist: The Land of Sand, was used as the source material for episodes 11 and 12 of the first Fullmetal Alchemist anime adaptation.
+The first novel was published in February 2003, and the sixth in March 2007.